Buffers.jl Usage Guide

 Releasing the Buffer with Buffers.release!

-For ThreadsBuffer, the Buffers.release! function is used to release the buffer of the current thread.
+For ThreadsBuffer and ThreadsMAllocBuffer, the Buffers.release! function is used to release the buffer of the current thread.
 Note: the reset! function includes a call to release!.

 tbuffer = ThreadsBuffer(1000)